ahuang100/text_editor/README.md

 # C Text Editor

 A text editor made entirely in C (inspired by antirez's kilo editor found here: [antirez's kilo editor](https://github.com/antirez/kilo)).
 Works very well with `.c` syntax files.

-Refer to the `userguide.txt` file on how to interact with the text editor.
+Arrow keys for cursor movement
+Ctrl + S for saving to file
+Ctrl + Q for quitting
+PAGE_UP PAGE_DOWN keys for scrolling up and down pages HOME END keys for jumping to start and end of current line